 For this simple cocktail you just need a cocktail shaker!

-I garnished these blood orange sours with a slice of dehydrated blood orange simply because they float on top of the foam much better than a regular orange slice.
+I also garnished these blood orange vodka sours with a slice of dehydrated blood orange simply because they float on top of the foam much better than a regular orange slice.
 I have a whole post about how to make dried oranges here!

 If you make this recipe, please leave a star rating at the bottom of the page!
 This provides helpful feedback to both me and other readers.
 And if you want more delicious, scratch-made recipes you can subscribe to my newsletter and follow along on Instagram, Pinterest, and Facebook!